UIowaJinCho/UIowaJinCho.github.io/_pages/about.md

   - /about.html
 ---

 I'm an MCS(Master of Computer Science) student at the University of Iowa.
-I am closely working with [Prof. Matthew Hoffman](https://uihc.org/providers/matthew-hoffman) and [Prof. Bijaya Adhikari](https://cs.uiowa.edu/people/bijaya-adhikari).
+I am closely working with [Prof. Matthew Hoffman](https://uihc.org/providers/matthew-hoffman) from the University of Iowa Hospitals and Clinics(UIHC), department of Otolaryngology - Head and Neck Surgery and [Prof. Bijaya Adhikari](https://cs.uiowa.edu/people/bijaya-adhikari) from Computational Epidemiology lab.

 ![MachineLearning](http://UIowaJinCho.github.io/images/ml.jpg)